Skip to content

 Who runs HOP?

-HOP is a co-op that functions on the principle that all attending members must pitch in and help HOP to run smoothly when the co-op is in session.
-We also have a Planning Team that volunteers their time to work on things such as registration, the website, teacher recruitment, scheduling, and finances.
+HOP is a homeschool community that functions on the principle that all attending members must pitch in and help run smoothly when classes are in session.
+We also have a Planning Team that works on things such as registration, the website, teacher recruitment, scheduling, and finances.
 You can read more about our Planning Team members HERE.

-What are the costs of attending the HOP Co-op?
+What are the costs of attending the HOP?

-All families that take classes at HOP must pay a $45/semester family fee as well as $2 per class admin fee.
-We do not make a profit from this money.
+All families that take classes at HOP must pay a semester member fee as well as minimal per-class admin fee.
 The majority of that money goes to renting our wonderful facility and paying liability insurance costs, which we must pay for every person present on HOP days.
-Any remaining money goes to general business expenses, website costs, gym equipment and general supplies used at the co-op.
+Any remaining money goes to general business expenses, website costs, gym equipment and general supplies used at HOP.
 Occasionally, HOP will use this money to sponsor events for our members.

 After paying the semester fees, families pay the cost of each class they choose to register for.
 You can register your children for as few or as many classes as you like.
 Teachers set their own class fees, so the classes vary in price.
 We even have cooperative classes, which are only $5, but require parents to take turns in teaching classes.
 (If you have an idea for a free cooperative class and are willing to coordinate the class, please click HERE for more information about how to do it.)